The South African dealer register

 A tennis bracelet is a flexible line of identically-sized diamonds set in a continuous chain around the wrist.
 The name comes from a 1987 US Open match where Chris Evert lost her diamond bracelet mid-game.
 Modern tennis bracelets in SA are usually 35 to 50 stones, depending on total carat weight and stone size, secured with a hidden box clasp and figure-eight safety mechanism.

 What makes them harder to manufacture than rings is the matching: every stone in the line needs to be colour-tolerance, clarity-tolerance, and cut-tolerance close to its neighbours, or the eye picks up the inconsistency immediately along the wrist.
-ProDiam matches across the full 35 to 50 stones to a single colour grade and clarity tolerance, with 3EX cut across the entire line.
+Prodiam matches across the full 35 to 50 stones to a single colour grade and clarity tolerance, with 3EX cut across the entire line.

 Pricing scales steeply with TCW because doubling the carat weight doubles the diamond cost AND increases the per-stone size where price-per-carat compounds.
 A 5ct TCW bracelet has 35-40 small stones; a 10ct TCW bracelet has 35-40 larger stones with materially higher per-carat pricing.